kubernetes-retired/service-catalog/docs/design.md

 The Credentials will not be stored in the Service Catalog's datastore.
-Rather, they will be stored in the Kubenetes core as Secrets and a reference to the Secret will be saved within the `Binding` resource.
+Rather, they will be stored in the Kubenetes core as Secrets and a reference to the Secret will be saved within the `ServiceCatalogBinding` resource.
 If the Binding `Spec.SecretName` is not specified then the Controller will use the Binding `Name` property as the name of the Secret.